Family Guy: Broadcast and streaming

+Initially, Family Guy was not available to stream on Disney+ in Latin America, as it had been available on the standalone service Star+, however, Star+ content merged with Disney+ content on June 26, 2024, and Star+ was discontinued altogether on July 24, 2024.

 Family Guy premiered in Australia on April 9, 1999, on the Seven Network, in 2000 on Fox8, and on 7mate on September 27, 2010.
-Initially, only 2 seasons were available to stream on Disney+ Star due to pre existing contracts.
+Initially, only 2 seasons were available to stream on Disney+ Star due to pre-existing contracts.
 The other 17 seasons were added on December 1, 2021, after the contract expired.

-In Canada, the series premiered January 31, 1999 on Global and September 1, 2003, on Teletoon at Night.
-Beginning in the 2015–2016 season, the show moved to Citytv.
+In Canada, the series premiered January 31, 1999, on Global and September 1, 2003, on Teletoon at Night.
+Beginning in the 2015–2016 season, the show moved to Citytv; the show would once again return to the channel in 2023.
 Starting in November 2021, the series moved to Disney+.
-In addition to Teletoon at Night, the show has been syndicated to TVtropolis (now DTour), Adult Swim Canada, and FX Canada.
+In addition to Teletoon at Night, the show has been syndicated to TVtropolis (now DTour).
+As of January 2025, Adult Swim Canada and FXX Canada syndicate the series.
+Since 2024, CHCH and Citytv share the broadcast rights to the series due to scheduling issues with new episodes streaming the next day on Disney+.

-The show airs in India on Star World Premiere, in Ireland on 3e, and in New Zealand on Four.
+The show airs in India on Star World Premiere, in Ireland on 3e, and in New Zealand on TVNZ Duke; previously it screened on defunct channel Four.

 In the United Kingdom, Family Guy premiered in September 1999, originally on Channel 4 and Sky One.
 In January 2005, Fox UK (then known as FX) began broadcasting the show.
 From October 2005, BBC Two started screening Family Guy before the show moved to BBC Three in September 2006.
 Beginning with season 14, the show moved to ITV2, premiering on February 29, 2016, while the BBC would continue to hold the rights for past seasons until 2017.

-In South Korea, the show premiered January 11, 2008 on Tooniverse.

 Franchise

 Books

 Family Guy: It Takes a Village Idiot, and I Married One was written by executive story editor Cherry Chevapravatdumrong and actress Alex Borstein.
 The book was first published on May 8, 2007.
-The book is a biographical monologue by Lois Griffin covering a portion of her life spanning from her memories of growing up to her attempted run for mayor in the town of Quahog.
+The book is a biographical monologue by Lois Griffin covering a portion of her life, spanning from her memories of growing up to her attempted run for mayor in the town of Quahog.
 Though the book primarily consists of a loose narrative monologue by Lois, it is also interspersed with sections from other characters such as Peter Griffin.
 The book covers events featured in the Family Guy episode "It Takes a Village Idiot, and I Married One", with which it shares a title.
 It was published in the United Kingdom in 2007 by Orion Books.

 A comic book based on the Family Guy universe was produced.
-Published by Titan Comics, edited by Steve White, and illustrated by Anthony Williams and S. L. Gallant, the writing and the illustrations was supervised by the show's producers.
+Published by Titan Comics, edited by Steve White, and illustrated by Anthony Williams and S. L. Gallant, the writing and the illustrations were supervised by the show's producers.
 The first comic book was released on July 27, 2011.